How to Select Test-Leads & Accessories for Multimeters?

 These are magnetic probes.
-Sometimes you are working in a panel, not your standard electrical panel, to check true RMS, you may be an industrial setting where there is a terminal block, and you cannot put your alligator clips on, and you can not hold this all day long, only trying to get a reading.
-So what you would do, take these magnetic probes.
-You will put this on the back of, let’s say, with any multimeter leads, put one on here, put the other side into your meter, and this magnetically ends on the screw and in a hole, and these are some pretty strong screws like projections.
+Sometimes you are working in a panel, not your standard electrical panel, to check true RMS, you may be in an industrial setting where there is a terminal block, and you cannot put your alligator clips on, and you can not hold this all day long, only trying to get a reading.
+So what you would do, is take these magnetic probes.
+You will put this on the back of, let’s say, with any multimeter leads, put one on here, but the other side into your meter, and this magnetically ends on the screw and in a hole, and these are some pretty strong screws like projections.
 It will give you an idea of pretty strong screws, and that’s how that work.

 Fluke TP 88 Receptacles Probes

 These are working with a test probe; these are better alone.
 Comes in pairs, these two-inch-long are rigid probe pins.
 It can easily pass between the pack seal and wire.
 The tip is a sharp point that ensures good contact with the electrical connector, and the insulation pin protects it from shorting to the other cables.

 These are not like your standard probes, they are not round or anything here this is, to push into the receptacle, and these are dedicated probes made just for that purpose by Fluke.